aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

     print(predictor.model)

-We observe that the ResNet FPN backbone (`predictor.model.backbone <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/backbone/fpn.py>`__ L17-L162) contains the majority of convolution operators in the model.
-The RPN (`predictor.model.proposal_generator <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/proposal_generator/rpn.py>`__ L181-L533) also contains a few convolutions.
-Based on this, we should try to compile the ResNet backbone and RPN onto Inf1 to maximize performance.
+Note that the ResNet FPN backbone (`predictor.model.backbone <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/backbone/fpn.py>`__ L17-L162)
+contains the majority of convolution operators in the model.
+The RPN (`predictor.model.proposal_generator <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/proposal_generator/rpn.py>`__ L181-L533) also contains several convolutions.
+Based on this, compile the ResNet backbone and RPN onto Inf1 to maximize performance.

 Compiling the ResNet backbone to Inf1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we demonstrate how to compile the ResNet backbone to
+This section demonstrates how to compile the ResNet backbone to
 Inf1 and use it for inference.

-We “extract” the backbone by accessing it using
+Eextract the backbone by accessing it with
 ``predictor.model.backbone``.
-We compile the backbone using
+Compile the backbone using
-``strict=False`` because the backbone outputs a dictionary.
-We use a
+``strict=False``, because the backbone outputs a dictionary.
+Use a
-fixed input shape (``800 x 800``) for compilation.
-This will be the
-input shape that all inputs will be resized to during inference.
+fixed input shape (``800 x 800``) for compilation, as all inputs will be resized to this shape during inference.
 This
 section also defines a basic preprocessing function (mostly derived from
 the Detectron2 R-CNN
 `DefaultPredictor <https://github.com/facebookresearch/detectron2/blob/45b3fcea6e76bf7a351e54e01c7d6e1a3a0100a5/detectron2/engine/defaults.py>`__
 module L308-L318) that reshapes inputs to ``800 x 800``.

-We also create a ``NeuronRCNN`` wrapper that we use to inject the
+Create a ``NeuronRCNN`` wrapper to inject the
 compiled backbone back into the model by dynamically replacing the
 ``predictor.model.backbone`` attribute with the compiled model.